JosVermoesen/cdd-ng/README.md

 You can use directly on [demo site](https://cdd.vsoft.be) Your data is stored as json files inside the localStorage of the browser you are using.
 With jsZip you can backup as zip file and/or transfert your data to other browsers and/or other computers

-## Development Tools used for this app on march 2023
+## Development Tools used for this app on december 2024

 - [Install NVM for different versions of NodeJS)](https://github.com/coreybutler/nvm-windows/releases)
 - In terminal `nvm install 20.14.0` and `nvm use 20.14.0`